Tuesday July 7, 2015

 The S&P 500 Index includes 500 of the United States’ largest stocks from a broad variety of industries.
 The Index is unmanaged, but is a commonly used measure of common stock total-return performance.

 The Russell 2000 Index is an unmanaged total-return index of the smallest 2,000 companies in the Russell 3000 Index, as ranked by total market capitalization.
 The Russell 2000 is widely used in the industry to measure the performance of small-company stocks.
+Russell Investment Group is the source and owner of the trademarks, service marks and copyrights related to the Russell indices.
+Russell® is a trademark of Russell Investment Group.

 The Barclays Capital U.S. Aggregate Bond Index covers the U.S. investment grade fixed rate bond market, including government and corporate securities, agency mortgage pass-through securities, and asset-backed securities.